Mattia46/cv/README.md

 #### Apple Swift (2.1)

- - I used this language for several small projects as well as for my final project [Housemate iOS](https://github.com/Mattia46/Swift-houseMates).
-The main challenges that I faced were to learn a new language in a single week given a lack of resources for the latest version of Swift (2.1), as well as having to create our own API to facilitate the communication between the web site and iOS application.
+I used this language for several small projects as well as for my final project [Housemate iOS](https://github.com/Mattia46/Swift-houseMates).
+The main challenge that I faced was to learn a new language given a lack of resources for the latest version of Swift (2.1), as well as having to create my own API to facilitate the communication between the web site and iOS application.

+ - [Housemate iOS](https://github.com/Mattia46/Swift-houseMates) A web and iOS application that would help to avoid bed housemates through building up your own renting history and find people with your needs.
+The main challenge that I faced was to create an API to facilitate the communication between the web site and iOS application.

+ - [Weather App](https://github.com/Mattia46/SwiftWeatherApp) An application to retrive information about the weather.
+I learnt how to make RespApiCall and manipulate the Json object.

+ - [Twitter-clone](https://github.com/Mattia46/Swift_Twitter) An application who reproduce the Twitter App.
+I learnt how to login and sign up as well as how to post data into Firebase framework.